 - A. Amortization To Begin Construction.
-Each permit for a substantial development, shoreline conditional use or shoreline variance issued by the city shall contain a provision that construction pursuant to the permit shall not begin and is not authorized until twenty-one days from the date of receipt filing with Ecology as defined in RCW 90.58.140(6) and WAC 173-27-130, or until all review proceedings initiated within twenty-one days from the date of receipt-filing for a substantial development permit means that date the applicant receives written notice fromthat Ecology that it has received a final the decision from the City.
-With regard to a permit for a shoreline variance or a shoreline conditional use, date of receipt-filing means the date the city or applicant receives the written decision of Ecology. - B. Forms.
+Each permit for a substantial development, shoreline conditional use or shoreline variance issued by the city shall contain a provision that construction pursuant to the permit shall not begin and is not authorized until twenty-one days from the date of receipt filing with Ecology as defined in RCW 90.58.140(6) and WAC 173-27-130, or until all review proceedings initiated within twenty-one days from the date of receipt filing of the decision.
+The date of receipt filing for a substantial development permit means that date the applicant receives written notice from that Ecology that it has received a final the decision from the City.
+With regard to a permit for a shoreline variance or a shoreline conditional use, date of receipt filing means the date the city or applicant receives the written decision of Ecology. - B. Forms.
 Permits for substantial development, shoreline conditional use, or shoreline variance may be in any form prescribed and used by the city, including a combined permit application form.
 Such forms will be supplied by the city. - C. Data Sheet.
 A permit data sheet shall be submitted to Ecology with each shoreline permit.
 The permit data sheet form shall be consistent with WAC 173-27-990. - D. Construction Prior to Expiration of Appeal Deadline.
 Construction undertaken pursuant to a permit is at the applicant's own risk until the expiration of the appeals deadline.
-(Ord.
-2017-017 § 2 (Exh.
-B) (part), 2017: Ord.
-2015-002 § 1 (Exh.
-A)(part)).